We are currently experiencing very high order volume. New orders may take 3-5 business days to ship. Thanks for your patience.

-Specifically, look for a daily face wash with beta hydroxy acids (BHAs) such as Salicylic Acid or its acne-fighting cousin, Salix Alba Bark Extract.
+Specifically, look for a daily face wash with beta hydroxy acids (BHAs) such as Salicylic Acid or its acne-fighting cousin, Willow Bark Extract.
 Both types of BHAs have therapeutic properties that can help reduce the inflammation and pain caused by cystic acne.

 4. Apply Salicylic Acid to Your Cystic Pimple

 Next, it’s time to unleash your secret weapon upon your cystic pimple: Salicylic Acid.
 As we mentioned, Salicylic Acid is a powerful, acne-fighting ingredient that is most effective in an Acne Cream.

 Although Salicylic Acid can potentially cause irritation in those with sensitive skin, research has shown that it’s one of the gentler acne-fighting ingredients on the market.
 According to a 2009 study published in the Journal of Cosmetic Dermatology, patients who were intolerant of Benzoyl Peroxide saw a significant improvement in their acne when given a derivative of Salicylic Acid (see claim: “Results LHA formulation and benzoyl peroxide decreased the number of inflammatory lesions from baseline to week 12 by 44% and 47% and noninflammatory lesions by 19% and 23%, respectively.”)

 If you’re using the Tiege Hanley Acne System, apply your Acne Cream once in the morning and once at night after you wash your face.
 Keep in mind that because our Acne Cream contains moisturizer, it’s meant to be spread all over your face—not just the site of the cystic pimple.Take the skin care quiz